nina-mir/CSC317-assignments/README.md

 ### A guide to install Ubuntu OS in VirtualBox
 *The information in this guide is based on the work/materials by Robert Bierman and Andrew Scott of SF State CS Dept re: CSC 317 course.
 (Additional information is included from other online sources.)*

 This guid has two different sections: [intel](#first) architecture and [MacBook M1/M2](#second).
-Refer to the section that matched your computer's CPU architecture, please.
+Refer to the section that matches your computer's CPU architecture, please.

 ### <a id="first">Intel 64bit</a>